Mano-08/idealCart/README.md

 - This special feature makes reference to saved tabs even more convenient!
 - The note box can be opened by clicking the "Pencil" icon
-- The note box consists of an "edit" button, a cross icon and a text area
+- It consists of an "edit" button, a cross icon and a text area
 - You can close the note box by clicking the cross icon on top-right
 - A text editor box opens up by clicking the "edit" button where we can add short notes!
 - After entering text, we can either hit "Enter" or click the "save" button to save the input text